 Students interested in studying abroad are encouraged to contact the Office of International Education (OIE).
 OIE can provide information about the availability of accommodations and accessible facilities at various study abroad programs.
 Laws regarding disability and public facility access vary by country.
 It is important students recognize that OIE cannot guarantee all study abroad programs will be accessible.
 However, OIE can assist students in exploring other possible study abroad programs that will meet their needs.
 Any student who anticipates needing accommodations should provide appropriate documentation to the Office of Disability Services (ODS).
 Documentation guidelines are located on the ODS Forms website.
 Once students have provided sufficient documentation, ODS will advise OIE on guidelines for reasonable accommodations and then OIE will work with students to ensure the study abroad site students choose is capable of meeting their needs and/or to identify an alternate location.

 Marquette University is committed to supporting the academic success of all students, but recognizes that certain life events may inhibit this process.
 Students who suffer from temporary impairments such as broken bones, temporary illnesses, and recovering from surgery or medical conditions are typically not substantial enough to be considered a disability.
 The Americans with Disability Act (ADA) does not typically recognize temporary disabilities as a disability for which accommodation is legally mandated, however, the Office of Disability Services may be able to provide some assistance and referrals in these situations, but cannot guarantee that services will be provided.
-For example, students whose temporary injuries impact their ability to write might be provided Carbon Copy Notebooks from the Office of Student Educational Services and be directed to ask either their faculty member to identify a potential note taker or another student in the class to use the Carbon Copy Notebook to take duplicate notes.
+For example, students whose temporary injuries impact their ability to write might be provided Carbon Copy Notebooks and be directed to ask either their faculty member to identify a potential note taker or another student in the class to use the Carbon Copy Notebook to take duplicate notes.

 To explore temporary support for the duration of your injury, please begin by reviewing the Temporary Impairment Resource Guide